vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 • 247,

-purinas, 1210 ; angored Canakys, Nala, name of, to be repeated in the
+purāṇas, 1210 ; angored Canakys, Nala, name of, to be repeated in the

 265. morning, 648.